-- ♦ A CDM-AT (p12), under the guidance of the CDM-AP (p12), undertakes the detailed assessment of an AE and/or DOE, identifies non-conformities and reports to the CDM-AP. - A CDM-AT shall be established by the CDM-AP which draws members from a roster of experts established by the EB for this purpose. - ♦ The CDM-AP is responsible for preparing a recommendation to the EB regarding the accreditation of an AE based on assessment work conducted by a CDM-AT. - The CDM-AP is also responsible for preparing recommendations regarding unscheduled surveillance, re-accreditation and accreditation for additional sectoral scope(s). - ◆ The EB takes the decision whether or not to accredit an AE and recommend it to the COP/MOP for designation. - ♦ The COP/MOP designates operational entities based on a recommendation by the EB. - ◆ The secretariat supports the implementation of the CDM accreditation procedure.
+- A CDM-AT (p12), under the guidance of the CDM-AP (p12), undertakes the detailed assessment of an AE and/or DOE, identifies nonconformities and reports to the CDM-AP. - A CDM-AT shall be established by the CDM-AP which draws members from a roster of experts established by the EB for this purpose. - The CDM-AP is responsible for preparing a recommendation to the EB regarding the accreditation of an AE based on assessment work conducted by a CDM-AT. - The CDM-AP is also responsible for preparing recommendations regarding unscheduled surveillance, re-accreditation and accreditation for additional sectoral scope(s). - ◆ The EB takes the decision whether or not to accredit an AE and recommend it to the COP/MOP for designation. - ♦ The COP/MOP designates operational entities based on a recommendation by the EB. - The secretariat supports the implementation of the CDM accreditation procedure.

-Sectoral scope(s) of accreditation [CDM-ACCR-01, p4 para6]

-- The scope of accreditation of a DOE is defined by the EB to be composed of sectoral scope(s) of accreditation. - F A sectoral scope(s) (p84) of accreditation sets the limits for work which a DOE may perform under the CDM with regard to validation as well as verification and certification related to identified sector(s).

-Spot-check [CDM-ACCR-01, p3 para5]

-- "Spot-check" is an unscheduled assessment activity of a DOE involving the CDM-AP and CDM-AT on the basis of which the CDM-AP shall prepare a recommendation to the EB. - The EB shall conduct a "spot-check" at any time with a view to assessing whether a DOE still meets the accreditation requirements. - The EB shall take a final decision on the status of accreditation of a DOE which has undergone a "spot-check".
+Sectoral scope(s) of accreditation [CDM-ACCR-01, p4 para6] The scope of accreditation of a DOE is defined by the EB to be composed of sectoral scope(s) of accreditation.
+A sectoral scope(s) (p84) of accreditation sets the limits for work which a DOE may perform under the CDM Spot-check [CDM-ACCR-01, p3 para5] "Spot-check" is an unscheduled assessment activity of a DOE involving the CDM-AP and CDM-AT on the basis of which the CDM-AP shall prepare a recommendation to the EB.
+The EB shall conduct a "spot-check" at any time with a view to assessing whether a DOE still meets the accreditation requirements. assessing whether a DOE still meets the accreditation requirements.
+The EB shall take a final decision on the status of accreditation of a DOE which has undergone a "spot-check".
+MOE GES .